 The Last Supper at Premier Inn – Dublin

-I was not dining with Jesus, nor his apostles but this was my last supper on my whim of trip to Ireland.
+I was not dining with Jesus, nor his apostles but this was my last supper on my whim of a trip to Ireland.
 Since I had an early flight the next morning, I chose to stay at a hotel by the airport with a shuttle.
-The Premier Inn was a comfortable hotel and surprisingly it had a very nice restaurant inside.
+The Premier Inn was a comfortable hotel, and surprisingly it had a very nice restaurant inside.

-For a Premier Inn hotel restaurant, this place was pretty solid!
+For a Premier Inn hotel restaurant, this place was pretty solid.
 There was a full bar and many tasty looking menu options.
-I decided on the Tandoori Mixed Grill, which was a large plate of flavorful meats, basmati rice and dips.
-If Indian food is not your thing, you will find just about anything on the menu from sandwiches, to burgers to Asian food.
+I decided on the Tandoori Mixed Grill, which was a large plate of flavorful meats, basmati rice, and dips.
+If Indian food is not your thing, you will find just about anything on the menu from sandwiches, to burgers, to Asian food.
 Since I do have a second stomach for dessert, I ordered the coconut sorbet which was a nice palate cleanser after the spicy dinner.
 AMEN!

 Buy Chicken at Dublin Airport